hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/10_tidyverse.md

 Michael J. Steinbaugh
 2017-07-07

 The [tidyverse](http://tidyverse.org/) is a suite of integrated packages designed to make common operations performed in [R](https://www.r-project.org/) more user friendly.
+This was initially developed by [Hadley Wickham](http://hadley.nz), Chief Scientist at [RStudio](https://www.rstudio.com/), but is now maintained by a number of talented developers moving the [R](https://www.r-project.org/) language forward.

 ![](../img/tidyverse_website.png)